Bouncing universe in Gauss-Bonnet gravity: Dynamical status of bouncing evolution

 \qquad For the detail explanation of this bouncing model, we need to examine the other necessary conditions like behaviour of EoS parameter $ (\omega) $ and null energy condition (NEC).
 Therefore, it is required to find the value of energy density $ (\rho) $ and isotropic pressure $ (p) $ of the model.
 By solving equation (\ref {24}) and (\ref {25}) with the help of function $ F(G) $ in the form of Hubble parameter, we can obtain the values of $ \rho $ and $ p $ as

 and

-The plots of pressure $ p $, energy density $ \rho $ and EoS parameter $ \omega $ for the corresponding time $ t $ for model parameter $ \lambda=0.1 $ and $ \kappa=8\pi G=167.55 \times 10^{-11} $ can be seen in Fig. 3.
-In Fig. 3(a), it is seen that energy density $ (\rho) $ is approximately diminished at the bouncing point $ t \simeq 17.4 $ and after that it is sharply increased.
-The isotropic pressure $ (p) $ is having its highly negative at the bouncing point as well as in late times (see Fig. 3(b)).\\
+The plots of pressure $ p $, energy density $ \rho $ and EoS parameter $ \omega $ for the corresponding time $ t $ for the model parameters $ \lambda=0.1 $ and $ \kappa=8\pi G=167.55 \times 10^{-11} $ can be seen in Fig. 2.
+In Fig. 2(a), it has been seen that energy density $ (\rho) $ approximately diminishes at the bouncing point $ t\approx0 $, it decreases before bounce and increases after the bounce.
+The isotropic pressure $ (p) $ is having its highly negative value for the whole range of time before and after the bounce (see Fig. 2(b)).\\

 The EoS parameter $ (\omega) $ plays an important role in describing bouncing cosmology.
 In our model, the EoS parameter $ \omega $ can be calculated as

 where